 Dry roast the peanuts and whip them in a food processor till they are coarse pieces.
 Set aside.
-Mix together red curry paste, 2 tbsp soy sauce, 1 tbsp vinegar with some lemon juice, sugar and salt.
+Mix together red curry paste, 2 tablespoon soy sauce, 1 tablespoon vinegar with some lemon juice, sugar and salt.
 Add little water to dissolve the sugar and set aside.

 Cook the noodles as per the packet instructions.
 In most cases, you just have to soak them in hot water for a couple of minutes.
 Cut all the vegetables into julienne.
 Remove excess water from the tofu using a kitchen towel and cut into cubes or long cylinders.
 Heat oil in a wok or thick bottom saucepan.
 Once the oil fumes, add the tofu and stir fry till all sides are light golden.
 Once the tofu is brown, remove and set aside.
 In the same oil add garlic, bell peppers and onion whites and sauté.
 Then add all the vegetables starting with baby corn, mushrooms, carrots and cabbage.

 Now add the prepared sauce and mix well.
 Add sriracha garlic sauce as per taste.
 Next add the boiled noodles, tofu and bean sprouts.
 Mix well and turn down the flame.
 It is now time to add in the spring onion greens, crushed peanuts and some chili flakes if you like.
 Also add some cilantro leaves and basil.